juliensalinas/torrengo/ygg/README.md

 See [here the Go documentation](https://godoc.org/github.com/juliensalinas/torrengo/ygg) of this library.

-The following dependencies are required if you want to be able to search/download torrent files from <http://yggtorrent.se> in order to bypass the Cloudlare protection:

-* Python (2 or 3)
-* Python's cfscrape library (`pip install cfscrape`)
-* NodeJS

 Torrents can be searched freely on Ygg Torrent, but an account is needed to download the torrent file.
 This library authenticates the user before downloading the torrent file.

 The **Lookup** function searches yggtorrent and returns a clean list of torrents.
 For each torrent the following info is retrieved: